 The last two middle school years start preparing students for life in the Upper School.
 Students move to the upper hall in the building, moving between classes instead of being in a self-contained wing.
 Students begin taking the lead in clubs and student government, developing those critical thinking and leadership skills.
 They can also choose between more electives and start playing team sports.

-In math, students can choose to take Pre-Algebra, Algebra 1 or Geometry Honors after a discussion with their sixth-grade math teacher.
 In social studies, students concentrate on history from 600 C.E. to 1400 C.E., and in eighth grade, they return to the study of U.S. history from the birth of the U.S. Constitution to the Vietnam War and Civil Rights era.

 Students begin taking dedicated Religious Education courses in the Middle School.